Adhyan-1404/Power-BI-Projects/Dashboard 1/Insights and Forecast.md

 Notably, similar trends were observed in previous forecasts—periods of short-term decline were often followed by recovery and strong performance, particularly during mid-year and end-of-year months.
 For example, sales saw significant spikes in June and December during both 2019 and 2020.

-Note: This forecast is based on historical trends and may not fully account for external market changes.
+**Note :** This forecast is based on historical trends and may not fully account for external market changes.
 Actual sales may vary.